-The surgeons at Oral Surgery Hawaii offer bone grafting procedures at our offices in Honolulu, HI, and Aiea, HI.
+The surgeons at Oral Surgery Hawaii offer bone grafting procedures at our offices in Honolulu, Aiea, and Kaneohe, HI.
 When your teeth are missing for an extended length of time, bone loss or atrophy can occur, which can make it impossible to receive dental implants.
 Bone loss around the teeth can also affect the appearance of your face, but a bone graft can restore lost bone and prepare the jaw for dental implant procedures.

 If you need bone grafting, our oral surgeons can perform one or more procedures to restore your jaw and the bony ridge that supports your teeth.
 Whether you need to make room for dental implants or preserve an empty tooth socket, your oral surgeon will form a treatment plan that produces the best results for your condition.

 Advances in the field of oral surgery have made bone grafting procedures much simpler, reducing recovery times and improving outcomes for patients.
 In general, most bone grafting procedures are performed under sedation so that you will feel no pain during the procedure.
 Bone grafting material will be applied to the area that is lacking in bone.
 This material consists of tiny granules of bone suspended in an easy-to-apply gel, which is combined with growth factors to make healing faster.
 The bone material can be taken from your own body or a tissue bank, depending on your needs.
 At the end of the procedure, your surgical sites will be sutured, and you will be able to rest until your driver takes you home.

 The type of procedure you undergo will depend on your specific needs and goals.
 Patients receiving dental implants may need a minor graft, whereas patients who experience facial injuries or growth defects may require a more extensive bone grafting procedure.
 The following are some of the most common bone grafting procedures we offer at Oral Surgery Hawaii: